Franco Moretti: Work

 Moretti has made several contributions to literary history and theory.
 Some ideas popularized by Moretti are traceable to earlier sources.
 Opposing subjective interpretations of literature, Moretti proposed a number of materialistic, empirical approaches to literature and other arts.
 His major contributions were in the domains of literary geography (now largely associated with Moretti's name) and digital humanities; he also contributed to combining literary studies with the world-systems analysis and Darwinian theory of evolution.
 Moretti has coined several concepts that are now widely used in the humanities, the main of which is distant reading.
 Distant reading is opposed to close reading: a traditional approach in literary studies when a critic closely examines a separate text, traces all the possible intertextual connections.
 Distant reading has the opposite goal: the scholar should "step back" from an individual text to see a larger picture: for example, the history of a genre during a century or the evolution of a particular artistic device over many decades.
-Moretti's conception of literary evolution in Distant Reading (2013) is quite similar to the psychologist Colin Martindale's (Clockwork Muse, 1990) “scientific,” computational, neo-Darwinist project of literary evolution.
-The role of reading is downplayed by both Martindale and Moretti.
-Martindale's book has been largely ignored by literary scholars.
-According to Martindale, the principles of the evolution of art are based on statistic regularities rather than meaning, data or observation.
-“So far as the engines of history are concerned, meaning does not matter.
-In principle, one could study the history of a literary tradition without reading any of literature. […] the main virtue of the computerized content analysis methods I use is that they save one from actually having to read the literature” (p.
-14).
-Martindale's idea of the computerized and statistical data replacing reading has been reiterated by Moretti.

 The history of bourgeois culture

 Moretti's scientific work has largely focused on European bourgeois culture, beginning with The Way of the World.
 The Bildungsroman in European Culture (1987, second enlarged ed.
 2000).
-The book examines the great tradition of the novel of youth – Wilhelm Meister, Pride and Prejudice, The Red and the Black, Eugene Onegin, Lost Illusions, Great Expectations, Sentimental Education, Middlemarch ... – considered as the “symbolic form” that allowed nineteenth-century culture to make sense of the political revolutions and economic transformations of western modernity.
+The book examines the great tradition of the novel of youth – Wilhelm Meister, Pride and Prejudice, The Red and the Black, Eugene Onegin, Lost Illusions, Great Expectations, Sentimental Education, Middlemarch ... – considered as the "symbolic form" that allowed nineteenth-century culture to make sense of the political revolutions and economic transformations of western modernity.
 Modern Epic.
 The World System from Goethe to Garcia Marquez (1996), broadened the analysis in space and time, examining texts that transcend national cultures in trying to represent the planetary system of capitalism: Faust, Moby-Dick, Wagner's Ring, Ulysses, The Waste Land, and the great narratives of Latin-American magic realism.
 More recently, The Bourgeois.
-Between History and Literature (2013) has completed this trilogy of bourgeois existence by tracing its historical keywords (“useful”, “comfort”, “efficiency”, “seriousness”, “roba”...), and following the metamorphoses of “prose” from Defoe to Ibsen and Max Weber.
+Between History and Literature (2013) has completed this trilogy of bourgeois existence by tracing its historical keywords ("useful", "comfort", "efficiency", "seriousness", "roba"...), and following the metamorphoses of "prose" from Defoe to Ibsen and Max Weber.